-From a visitors perspective, which is more important for cultural organizations: Being entertaining or being educational?
-Here’s what the data says.
+From a visitor’s perspective, which is more important for cultural organizations: Being entertaining or being educational?
+Here’s the answer.

 This week’s Fast Facts video briefly outlines a data-informed aspect of the Entertainment vs. Education debate.